Mahadi-Ahmed/party-pics/readme.md

 - [x] add site title
 - [x] create stage deployment
 - [x] add counter
+- [] handle potential conflicts of file name
+- [] find a limit of pictures this soloution can handle
 - [] add design
+  - [] maybe use a picture with opacity as background
+  - [] check what free fonts we can use
 - [] add toast when upload is successfull/failed
 - [] make sure original format is preserved when uploading